Costello is a GREEN SCHOOL!

 A school completing 20 of the listed activities can apply to be designated a Michigan Evergreen School.

-Your children practice BEING GREEN at Costello every day!
+Your children practice BEING GREEN at Costello every day, Costello was awarded the Evergreen School designation in April 2020.

 To visit the official Oakland Schools' Michigan Green Schools Progam, CLICK HERE.